-In 2018, the HCPSA petitioned the Corps to reallocate conservation storage in Philpott Lake for municipal and industrial water supply in an amount necessary to provide a firm yield of 4.0 million gallons per day (MGD).
+In 2018, the HCPSA petitioned the Corps to reallocate water storage from Philpott Lake for municipal and industrial water supply in an amount necessary to provide 4.0 million gallons per day (MGD).
 HCPSA provides potable water to residential, commercial, and industrial customers in Henry County and nearby residential areas of Patrick and Pittsylvania counties.
 Treated water comes from the HCPSA's Upper Smith River Water Filtration Plant, also referred to as the Philpott Water Filtration Plant.
 HCPSA pumps raw water from the Smith River in accordance with a 401 Certification (Number 82-0957) issued by the Virginia State Water Control Board in 1983.
 The treatment plant intake is about 3 river miles downstream of Philpott Dam and immediately upstream of the confluence of Town Creek and the Smith River.